Campus Improvement Plan

 Demographics Strengths

-- Our community stays within the community for generations.
-Many of our students' parents attended Edgewood.
-We have a tight community that has a lot of EWE pride.
+- We had an increase in student enrollment compared to last year.
+Many of our students' parents or grandparents attended Edgewood.
+Our community has a lot of EWE pride.
 Our school staff is invested in our school and community.

-- Some reduction in chronic student absences have been achieved due to an attendance committee consistently monitoring the data.
+- Some reduction in chronic student tardies have been achieved due the ongoing support of our school counselor and CIS staff member.

 Problem Statements Identifying Demographics Needs

-Problem Statement 1: Our daily attendance rate is still below our goal.
-Root Cause: Our parents and students have not adjusted to post-pandemic schooling and attendance requirements.
+Problem Statement 1: Our daily attendance rate is below our goal of 95-96%.

 Student Achievement